Apollo 11 - First manned Moon landing, July 20, 1969

 * * *

-We take great pride in ensuring that all of our watches are produced to the highest standards, with an emphasis on innovation, creativity and manufacturing integrity.
-We use only the best components, materials, and production methods, including aviation grade stainless steel cases and Swiss movements, to create a watch that can be worn with confidence, pride and the assurance of knowing you are dealing with a company that genuinely cares.
+HIGHEST QUALITY ASSURANCE.
+We take pride in ensuring that all of our watches are produced to the highest standards, with an emphasis on innovation, creativity and manufacturing integrity.
+We use only the best components, materials, and production methods including aviation grade stainless steel cases and Swiss movements, to create watches that are worn with confidence, comfort and satisfaction.